luotingzhuang/CLIP_nodule/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

-### 2. Clone the Repository and Install Packages
+### 2. :package:Clone the Repository and Install Packages
 1. Go to the folder you want to store the code and clone the repo
 ```bash
 git clone https://github.com/luotingzhuang/CLIP_nodule.git
 cd CLIP_nodule
 ```

-2. Install all of the required python packages using the following command line.
+2. Install all of the required Python packages using the following command line.
 ```bash
 pip install -r requirements.txt
 ```

-### 3. Download Pretrained Weights
+### 3. :floppy_disk:Download Pretrained Weights
 Download `ckpt` from the [link](https://drive.google.com/drive/folders/1WcOUPaSRRIENU-U1SQpC41WZz2nPP4iH?usp=drive_link) and put it under `./CLIP_nodule`.
 - In each folder, fold_X, it contains a checkpoint file `best_both.pt` for fold X, which will be loaded during evaluation.
 - `args.txt` contains arguments for training.